Why 2 World Trade Center is not Built as of September 2025

 Even if GroupM had not taken the five trading floors and only the first few office floors, they would have still been able to make a decision.
 Thanks to the building’s north, south, and east sides, seventy-five percent of typical ‘office floor space’ in a completed 3WTC was still available to be shown to potential tenants via the first few floors built for the neighboring new PATH station.

-Like 3WTC, 2 World Trade Center’s physical design was consistent throughout the entire building, except the base (again, lobby, retail, mechanical, and trading floors).
+Like 3WTC, the physical design of 2 World Trade Center was consistent throughout the entire building.
+However, except for the base (again, lobby, retail, mechanical, and trading floors).
 Unfortunately, only a portion of the lobby was partially built.

-To make matters worse, if you look at the photo, objects within the base floor plan prevent showing potential tenants the true scale of a typical office floor in a completed 2WTC.
-The objects in the way are:
+To make matters worse, upon examining the photo, there are structures within the base floor plan that obstruct the view of the true scale of a typical office floor in a completed 2WTC.
+Those structures are:

 Regardless of market conditions and industry preferences, 2 World Trade Center cannot find a tenant because there is nothing to physically show potential tenants.
-The way the structure is currently built is not marketable.
-Also, considering it has been several years and counting without a tenant, finding one becomes even more challenging because of the tower’s bad reputation.
+The current structure is not marketable.
+Additionally, considering it has been several years and counting without a tenant, finding one becomes even more challenging due to the tower’s poor reputation.

 What makes this worse is that towers 3 and 4 filled up fairly quickly.
 Both towers achieved 90 percent occupancy faster than One World Trade Center, managed by the Durst Organization.
-Silverstein hoped this leasing momentum would pass on to 2WTC despite barely being built past the lobby.
+Silverstein hoped this leasing momentum would carry over to 2WTC, despite the building being barely built past the lobby.
 Unfortunately, it just is not.

 You will receive email notifications on new posts and all other updates.